daviddostal/simple-spreadsheet/README.md

 # SimpleSpreadsheet

-A library for evaluating simple Excel-like spreadsheet functions.
+A library for evaluating simple Excel-like spreadsheet formulas.

 The goal of this library isn't to be fully compatible with formulas from Excel or other spreadsheet editors (there already are solutions for that), but to strike a good balance between familiar formula syntax and easy extensibility thanks to the